-Building Learning Communities Ltd was incorporated on 14 December 2004.
-Its principal activities are enhancing the accommodation and facilities available in school premises, and promoting the community use of those facilities.
+Building Learning Communities Ltd was incorporated on 14 December 2004 and formally dissolved on the 8th May 2012.
+Its principal activities were enhancing the accommodation and facilities available in school premises, and promoting the community use of those facilities.

-The company is comprised of three members, Rotherham MBC, Transform Schools (Rotherham) Ltd and Rotherham Primary Care Trust.
+The company comprised of three members, Rotherham MBC, Transform Schools (Rotherham) Ltd and Rotherham Primary Care Trust.
 There is no controlling party, the Company being Limited by Guarantee and not having any shares or shareholders.